aryannlol/interactive-world-map/README.md

 An interactive web app with:
 - A clickable world map.
 - Country details (population, area, etc.).
 - Top countries by GDP.
-- Landmark fetching via API.

 ### How to Run🌍
 1. Clone the repo.